Ahmedfarghal/Feed-Reader-Testing/README.md

 # Feed Reader Testing
-It use jasmine to test feed reader website functionality
+It use jasmine to test feed reader website functionality website is live <a href="https://ahmedfarghal.github.io/Feed-Reader-Testing/.">here</a>

 # Project Overview